 Interest coverage ratio (ICR) = EBIT / Interest expense

-The thing to keep in mind with this table is that default spreads will fluctuate due to changes in the market (inflation, liquidity, demand, etc).
+Although you can reference this table, keep in mind that default spreads will fluctuate due to changes in the market (inflation, liquidity, demand, etc).
 Therefore, it's in good practice to use an updated table.

 Tax rate = Income tax expense / Income before tax (EBT)

-Doing so for Intel will give us an effective tax rate of 12.51% (3010 / 24,058), which we can also compare to the tax rate on the company's 10-K annual report to double-check.
-This is usually found in the "Notes to Financial Statements" section on the 10-K:
+Doing so for Intel will give us an effective tax rate of 8.46% (1,835 / 21,703).
+This can be compared to the tax rate on the company's 10-K annual report, which is usually found in the "Notes to Financial Statements" section:

-As you can see, this effective tax rate is also 12.51% (just rounded), so we can compute the actual (after-tax) cost of debt now:
+As you can see, this effective tax rate is equal to 8.5%, which is the same as our calculation above.
+With this information, we can compute the after-tax cost of debt now:

 One quick method to find the company's cost of debt is to take the company's average annual interest expense and compare this to the company's total debt (short-term debt + long-term debt).
 Again, this method only works if the company did not issue a lot of debt (net borrowings) in its current year: